awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

     ```

     For additional arguments, see [Amazon EKS optimized Windows AMI](eks-custom-ami-windows.md)\.
 + The `aws-auth` ConfigMap must be created from within the VPC\.
-For more information about create the `aws-auth` ConfigMap, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
+For more information about create the `aws-auth` ConfigMap, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.

 ## Considerations<a name="private-cluster-considerations"></a>